 Considering that Alabama is a contributory negligence state and has a short statute of limitations, you need to enlist the services of a Birmingham pedestrian accident attorney to guide you through the proper legal channels to get you the reimbursement you deserve.

-Here at Mike Bell Accident Injury Law, our Birmingham injury lawyers work with victims who’ve been hit by a truck or car to fight for their entitled compensation.
+Here at Mike Bell Accident & Injury Lawyers, our Birmingham injury lawyers work with victims who’ve been hit by a truck or car to fight for their entitled compensation.
 Call 866-6MB-WINS today to get your claim started.

 Table of Contents